Not to Be Reproduced: Connections to other works

-Loose recreations of the painting appeared in David Koepp's 2004 film Secret Window, in Richard Ayoade's 2013 film The Double, and Jordan Peele's 2019 film Us.
+Loose recreations of the painting appeared in Bernardo Bertolucci's 1969 film The Spider's Stratagem, David Koepp's 2004 film Secret Window, in Richard Ayoade's 2013 film The Double, and Jordan Peele's 2019 film Us.
 A reproduction of the painting is a recurring object in Bernard Queysanne and Georges Perec's The Man Who Sleeps.
-It also appeared in the 2014 German movie Who Am I.
+It also appeared in the 2014 German movie Who Am I. The Japanese film Aru Otoko begins with an image of the painting and uses it to explore questions of identity.

+Other references to the painting include a print of the painting helping to serve as a mood piece in John Kessel's short story Consolation in his 2022 anthology The Dark Ride.